danoctavian/bit-smuggler/README.md

 bit-smuggler
 ============

+UNDER DEVELOPMENT - not runnable at the moment

 pluggable transport for censorship circumvention

 check out Chapter 1 intro in https://github.com/danoctavian/bit-smuggler/tree/master/docs/Report.pdf for an overview of the project.